Niantic postpones its Pokémon Go events in Europe after its Chicago festival ended in disaster

 But for some attendees, Niantic’s refund and its dole-out of virtual currency didn’t go far enough.
 The company is now facing a class-action lawsuit which claims the festival did not live up to the hype.
 Some game players had booked travel to Chicago, they said – something they wouldn’t have done had they known they wouldn’t be able to play the game as advertised.

-(Niantic had said attendees could catch new Pokémon that would appear at the Chicago event for the first time.
-If the players there defeated these Legendary Pokémon, the Pokémon would start appearing in Raid battles worldwide, the company had also promised.)
+Niantic had said attendees could catch new Pokémon that would appear at the Chicago event for the first time.
+If the players there defeated these Legendary Pokémon, the Pokémon would start appearing in Raid battles worldwide, the company had also promised.

 These real-world Pokémon Go events were not expected to be this large.
-Neither the company nor the cell towers were able to handle some this many people all at once.
+Neither the company nor the cell towers were able to handle this many people all at once.

 Now, Niantic needs to regroup and figure out its strategy for the events ahead.